X

 “The” in German: Learning German Articles with Der Die Das

-Learning German articles, including der, die, and das, can be a challenge for language students.
-As there are several words for “the” in German, it is important to learn when and how to use each.
+Learning German articles, including der, die, and das, are a challenge for every German learner.
+As there are several words for “the” in German and as there are even more types of article than the two you might be aware or (definite and indefinite articles ring a bell already?), it is important to learn when and how to use each.

 In this article, we will explore tips and tricks to make learning and memorizing German articles easier.